YashBharambay/tiktokApi/README.md

 ## Running the Application

-You could either start the server:
+You could start the server:

 ```bash
 node index.js